ThomasMiz/ansible-demo/README.md

 ```
 With this command, we are bringing up the aforementioned topology.

-There are two ways to test Ansible, one is with the [UI](#semaphore-ui) (as we will explain later in the readme) while the other, is to utilize Ansible CLI commands.
+There are two ways to test Ansible, one is with the [UI](#semaphore-ui) (as we will explain later in the README) while the other, is to utilize Ansible CLI commands.
 In this section, we'll explain how to access the Ansible controller container and execute playbooks via the terminal.

 First, we need to get a terminal operating inside `ansible-container` (see next section for more details).
 We can do this by running the following docker command:
 ```bash